sakshi-y1/webdevelpoment_task_1/README.md

 - Open the index.html file and start the Live Server to view the page in the browser.
 -
 Contribution

--Feel free to fork this repository, submit pull requests, or suggest improvements.
+Feel free to fork this repository, submit pull requests, or suggest improvements.